Space Ghost Coast to Coast: Original run

+A second pilot was developed, interviewing Emma Thompson.
+Gary Owens, who originally voiced Space Ghost in the 1960s show, portrayed the character for the pilot.
+George Lowe was eventually cast as Space Ghost when Coast to Coast was officially picked up.
+Owens later made a cameo appearance on the show.

 The series premiered on April 15, 1994, having aired initially at 11:00 p.m.
 ET on Friday nights, with an encore showing of the episode on Saturday night.
 Later, the program was moved to various late-night time slots, usually on weekends.

-January 1995 saw a special episode included on the Turner-distributed VHS release of The Mask after the film, where Space Ghost and Zorak promote the show and interview Jim Carrey and the film's director, Chuck Russell.
+Cartoon Network's Adult Swim often aired two 11-minute episodes back-to-back with advertisements to make a 30-minute programming block.
+In its first few years, Cartoon Network showed episodes of the original 1960s and 1980s Space Ghost cartoons (sometimes with an added laugh track) after each 11-minute episode of Space Ghost Coast to Coast.
+Ghost Planet Industries was founded around the premiere of the third season as it progressively split from Cartoon Network management.

 In February 1995, an episode of Space Ghost Coast to Coast was simulcast on Cartoon Network, TBS, and TNT for the "World Premiere Toon-In" special debut of Cartoon Network's World Premiere Toons series.
 In the special, Space Ghost interviews a few of the new directors, while the Council of Doom members are the judges of the cartoon clips.
 The first run ended on December 17, 1999, with the episode "King Dead".
-But in 2000, Cartoon Network premiered pilots for the show's spin-offs The Brak Show, Harvey Birdman, Attorney at Law, and Aqua Teen Hunger Force, as well as Sealab 2021 — all of which were created by Space Ghost Coast to Coast staff.

-2001 revival
+Revivals

-In 2001, Cartoon Network announced that Space Ghost Coast to Coast would be revived for another run, but on their late night programming block Adult Swim.
-The network aired the first two episodes on May 7th and July 22nd of 2001, prior to the launch of Adult Swim.
-And on September 2, 2001, new episodes and re-runs moved to Cartoon Network's late-night programming block Adult Swim during the block's premiere.
+On September 2, 2001, new episodes and re-runs moved to Cartoon Network's late-night programming block Adult Swim during the block's premiere.
 The series ended its television run in 2004 with its 93rd episode, "Live at the Fillmore".
-Space Ghost Coast to Coast would be the only Cartoon Network original series that moved to Adult Swim with new episodes until 2017 when Samurai Jack aired its fifth and final season.

-2006 GameTap revival

 In 2006, the series returned as a five-minute web series on Turner Broadcasting's GameTap online service, in which Space Ghost interviewed celebrities from the video game industry and GameTap's artist of the month.
 The series officially concluded with the final webisode on May 31, 2008.

-After 2008
+As of today, it is unknown if Williams Street still have copies of the GameTap episodes after the show later got removed in 2008, following GameTap's shutdown in 2010, and Adult Swim has not aired the GameTap seasons, released on home media, nor on any streaming services since.
+Despite this, almost all of the 17 episodes from the GameTap seasons are found.

 On April Fools' Day 2014, Adult Swim broadcast an unannounced Space Ghost Coast to Coast marathon with new material in the form of commercials featuring Space Ghost, Zorak, and Moltar in a voice-recording booth ad-libbing lines from episodes.
 The series has seen occasional marathons on Adult Swim since, including one on October 22, 2021, in promotion of an Adult Swim tie-in with Carl's Jr.

+In commemoration of the show's 30th anniversary, Adult Swim streamed a 16-episode marathon loop on the Adult Swim YouTube channel.
+The stream lasted for one month.